csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 we get only those tuples of _instructor_ × _teaches_ that pertain to instructors in Physics and the courses that they taught.

-Finally, since we only want the names of all instructors in the Physics depart- ment together with the _course id_ of all courses they taught, we do a projection:
+Finally, since we only want the names of all instructors in the Physics department together with the _course id_ of all courses they taught, we do a projection:

 _name, course id_ (_instructor .ID_ \= _teaches .ID_ (_dept name_ \= “Physics”(_instructor_ × _teaches_)))